|SSM Cardinal Glennon Children's Medical Center|

 Psoriasis isn't contagious.
 Some people inherit the genes that make them susceptible to having it.
-About 40% of people with psoriasis have a family member who also has the disease.
+Many with psoriasis have an immediate family member who also has the disease.

 Risk factors that can increase the chances of psoriasis outbreaks include:

-People with psoriasis will most likely experience one or more of the following symptoms:
+People with psoriasis will most likely have one or more of these symptoms:

-There are many different types of psoriasis that each have their own symptoms.
-Some of the more common types of psoriasis include:
+There are many different types of psoriasis that all have their own symptoms.
+Common types include:

 Usually, diagnosis of psoriasis is fairly straightforward.
 The doctor will physically examine your child's skin, scalp, and nails and ask you and your child some questions.
 The doctor may ask if anyone in your family has psoriasis and if your child recently had an illness or started a new medication.

-On rare occasions, the doctor may remove a skin sample (a biopsy) to examine it more closely.
+On rare occasions, the doctor may remove a skin sample (do a biopsy) to examine it more closely.
 A biopsy can tell the doctor whether it's psoriasis or another condition with similar symptoms.

 There are lots of ways to treat psoriasis, and different things work for different people.
 Be sure to talk with a doctor to figure out what treatments work best for your child.